thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 ### `not-before` fields {#not-before}

-Protocol SHOULD define a `not-before` field.
+Protocols SHOULD define a `not-before` field.
 Origins SHOULD add a `not-before` field or equivalent to each Key in the Directory.
 The not-before field allows Origins to signal to Clients when a Key is ready to use and reduces the chance a Client uses a key which is not yet available. not-before fields SHOULD